Cap d'Agde: Early developments

 The first development was the construction of flats, shops and pools at Port Nature and Port Ambonne.
 Later, Heliopolis and Port Venus were built and Port Nature was considerably extended.
 The flats were sold and the owners often let them when they did not require them for their own use.
 The Naturist Village became a controlled zone during the season with regulated access.
 Everyone entering was informed of the regulations and required to comply with them.

-The 1980s
+1980s

 By the early 1980s, the Naturist Village was reaching the limit of its development.
 Many shops and commercial premises remained empty, ready for sale or lease.
 The election of the government of François Mitterrand was to herald a cooling off of the French economy which lasted well into the following decade.
 During this time the Naturist Village continued to prove a popular resort and it developed a relaxed and pleasant atmosphere.
 There were so many German visitors that the Post Office even had a designated postbox for letters and postcards being sent to Germany.